 Napa Premium Outlets is less than a 15-minute drive from downtown Napa, off of Highway 29.
 The outdoor mall is home to 50 brand name stores including Ann Taylor Factory Store, Brooks Brothers Factory Store, Calvin Klein, Gap Factory Store, GUESS Outlet, Lucky Brand Jeans, Michael Kors Outlet, J. Crew, and more.
 Fitness enthusiasts will appreciate stores by Adidas, Asics, and Nike Factory Store, in one shopping center.
 Deals and Steals can often be found on the Napa Premium Outlets website.
 Strollers, wheelchairs, and electric vehicle charging stations are available for customers.
 Parking is free and fairly easy to find.

 Chock full of shops, restaurants, and wine tasting rooms, you can park your car and forget about it in downtown Napa.
-From shops chock full of gourmet wine and food, to antique, and clothing stores, even if you don't need anything, window shopping in downtown Napa is a fun way to spend an afternoon.
+From shops full of gourmet wine and food, to antique, and clothing stores, even if you don't need anything, window shopping in downtown Napa is a fun way to spend an afternoon.
 The Store at CIA Copia stocks a varied selection of cookware, linens, and locally-made pottery.
 Check to see if there's any in-store demonstrations or book signings when you're in town.
 Yarns on First has a colorful selection of yarns and a community knitting table.
 If you need something more mainstream, there's even a Kohl's department store.

 Located in downtown Napa, Oxbow Public Market is popular with both locals and visitors alike.
 The 40,000 square foot marketplace boasts 22 merchants, each independently owned and operated.
-Along with a couple butcher shops, there's a fish market, local organic produce store, spice market, oyster bar, and coffee shop.
-If you're looking for something a little different than the typical wine tasting, try a sampler flight of fresh beer releases at Fieldwork Brewing Co., or seasonal and unique craft spirits at Napa Valley Distillery's Oxbow Tasting Salon & Vintage Bar Shop.
+Along with a pair of butcher shops, there's a fish market, local organic produce store, spice market, oyster bar, and coffee shop.
+If you're looking for something a little different than the typical wine tasting, try a sampler flight of fresh beer releases at Fieldwork Brewing Company, or seasonal and unique craft spirits at Napa Valley Distillery's Oxbow Tasting Salon & Vintage Bar Shop.
 Oxbow Public Market is open seven days a week.
 Most shops and eateries are open until 9:00pm, with later hours on Friday evenings.

 This outdoor shopping center stretches a number of blocks and offers a great range of products and services.
 Stores you won't find anywhere else are plentiful and include the likes of: Bird's Nest Antiques, The Classic Duck gift shop, and Sonoma Outfitters.
-Home to restaurants for every budget and palate you can grab classic San Francisco sourdough bread at Boudin SF, something sweet at Michelle Marie's Patisserie, or enjoy Mexican eats at Cascabel.
+Home to restaurants for every budget and palate you can grab classic San Francisco sourdough bread at Boudin SF, or enjoy Mexican eats at Cascabel.
 Forgot something?
 Along with a post office, several banks and a grocery store, there's a Ross Dress for Less department store.
 Montgomery Village holds a number of family-friendly events and concerts throughout the year, especially on weekends and holidays.
 Parking is free and plentiful.